 - What is your department’s policy/stance regarding academic dishonesty?

 - Do you need to consult with your supervisor/department chair?

 - Note that any student who has a prior history of academic dishonesty must be brought in under Option C.

-- If near the end of the term, assign the student an “I” grade until the case is resolved.
+- If using Sakai or Canvas, do not assign the grade with penalty) for the assignment.
+Leave blank or assign a grade of “incomplete” if possible.
+If near the end of the term, assign the student an “Incomplete” course grade until the case is resolved.

 SANCTIONS FOR VIOLATIONS OF THE ACADEMIC HONESTY POLICY